microsoft/NLU.DevOps/docs/AzurePipelines.md

 - Install the CLI tool to the host
 - Train the LUIS model

-We can use the same tasks for installing the CLI tool and training the LUIS model as found in [Install the CLI tool on the host](#install-the-cli-tool-on-the-host) and [Train the LUIS model](#train-the-luis-model).
+We can use the same tasks for installing the CLI tool and training the LUIS model as found in [Install CLI tool](#install-cli-tool) and [Train LUIS model](#train-luis-model).

 If you wish to use the same Azure Pipelines YAML for continuous integration and deployment, you can add an externally configured build variable to skip the steps that are irrelevant for deployment.
 E.g., you could add the following condition to tasks that are not relevant to continuous deployment:
 ```yaml